 - If you try using the fire extinguisher, make sure others are getting out and that you have a clear path out of the home.
 Have someone call the fire department at the same time.

-Following these Thanksgiving safety tips can help you have a safe and wonderful celebration with friends and family.
+Following these Thanksgiving fire safety tips can help you have a safe and wonderful celebration with friends and family.
 Yet, disasters can still occur when you least expect them.
 If you’ve experienced a fire, you’ll need fire damage cleanup services urgently.
-For professional smoke remediation and fire damage repair, contact your local PuroClean office.
+For professional smoke remediation and fire damage repair, contact PuroClean of Columbus at (614) 309-5739.